 Torabi and McLay agree that a good first step is to ask friends, family, and colleagues for recommendations.
 They also suggest checking out online resources, such as NAPFA, NerdWallet, or CFP Board.
 This Lifehacker post has some good advice as well, coming from the Three Thrifty Guys.

-How do I choose the right person?
+How do I choose the right financial planner?

 It may take some time to find the right professional, says Torabi, who recommends interviewing at least four or five planners before making a decision.
 The first meeting is typically free of charge.
 “In that meeting, you should ask a lot of questions and the planner should show interest in you, your goals, and needs,” she says.